dj311/keybase-wg/README.md

      of the network.
 Not ideal.
   2. If a devices external IP changes during the session, *newly* connected peers won't be able to connect to it.
 The fix is to check the external IP during each polling cycle.
-  2. It crashes pretty regularly, and often fails to shutdown nicely.
+  3. It crashes pretty regularly, and often fails to shutdown nicely.
 I think this is because of the way `avahi` is called in the background.
+  4. It doesn't even attempt UDP hole punching.
+It hardcodes the UDP port as 5280 and thats it.
+This has already broken it for me on some mobile networks, for example.

 #### How do I run it?
   1. Make sure Keybase and Wireguard are installed and working.
 The Keybase dameon should be running and logged in.